vonq/hapi-sdk-php/README.md

 ![Add a new project in PHPStorm - Step 5](https://apidocs.io/illustration/php?workspaceFolder=HAPI&step=projectFiles)

-After this you can add code to initialize the client library and acquire the instance of a True class.
-Sample code to initialize the client library and use the True methods is given in the subsequent sections.
+After this you can add code to initialize the client library and acquire the instance of a Controller class.
+Sample code to initialize the client library and use the Controller methods is given in the subsequent sections.

 ### 3. Run the Test Project